DataDog/integrations-core/cloudera/README.md

 sudo ssh -i "/path/to/key.pem" cloudbreak@<HOST_IP_ADDRESS>
 ```

-The workload username and password can be used to access Cloudera hosts via SSH, although only the `cloudbreak` user can install the Datadog Agent.
+The workload username and password can be used to access Cloudera hosts through SSH, although only the `cloudbreak` user can install the Datadog Agent.
 Trying to use any user that is not `cloudbreak` may result in the following error:
 ```
 <NON_CLOUDBREAK_USER> is not allowed to run sudo on <CLOUDERA_HOSTNAME>.
 This incident will be reported.
 ```

 ### Config errors when collecting Datadog metrics
-If you something similar to the following in the Agent status when collecting metrics from your Cloudera host:
+If you see something similar to the following in the Agent status when collecting metrics from your Cloudera host:

 ```
   Config Errors